 Cybersecurity is not only about boosting security systems.
 It is also about raising security awareness and data protection culture.
 Today banks eagerly invest 70% of their money into applying security strategies to minimise the risks of cyberattacks.
 Cybersecurity will for sure remain a priority fintech trend in 2022.

 WealthTech emerged from the idea of combining wealth management with technologies for improved financial management services.
 WealthTech is another fintech technology that has seen impressive investments in the past two years.
-WealthTech gained popularity because it enables entrepreneurs to do business online, successfully managing personal and corporate finances.
+WealthTech gained popularity because it enables entrepreneurs to do business online, and successfully manage personal and corporate finances.

 Another interesting technology that WealthTech offers is digital brokerage platforms.
-They allow accessing data on micro-investment platforms and the stock market to make smaller investments and take no commission.
+They allow access to data on micro-investment platforms and the stock market to make smaller investments and take no commission.
 The grand purpose of WealthTech is to make finance management more convenient and accessible to users.

 Fintech is clearly developing.
 The fintech technologies go along with economic evolution and will continue to develop in 2022.
 Stay tuned with us to get the most relevant news on the latest trends and technologies.
 Follow us on social media LinkedIn, Facebook